 Alan Carr's Picture Slam: release date, how it works, trailer and all about the new picture-based game show

-Alan Carr's Picture Slam is a fun BBC1 quiz with a twist.
+Alan Carr's Picture Slam is a new BBC1 quiz show where a picture can be worth thousands of pounds.

 Alan Carr's Picture Slam on BBC1 gives a new format for a quiz show.
 Alan Carr is no stranger to quiz shows, having fronted Alan Carr’s Epic Gameshow for two years, but from now on Saturday nights on BBC1 will never be the same as he’s all set to host new series Picture Slam.
 The RuPaul’s Drag Race judge will take the helm of the new picture-based competition where contestants will have to ‘know their Buckingham Palace from their Crystal Palace and their Victoria Beckham from their Victoria Sponge’.
 And if they succeed in the fast-paced game, they can take home a jackpot worth up to £10,000.